 Click here for an index to the deeds for 389 Commonwealth, and click here for further information on the land west of Massachusetts Avenue between the south side of Beacon and the north side of Commonwealth.

 By the 1887-1888 winter season, 389 Commonwealth was the home of Josiah Bradlee Kendall and his wife, Elizabeth (McPherson) Kendall.
 They previously had lived at 79 Worcester.

 Josiah Kendall was a stone and granite dealer and formerly had been a hide and leather merchant.
 He subsequently became a real estate dealer.

 When they first moved to 389 Commonwealth, the Kendalls leased 389 Commonwealth from George Wheatland, Jr. Josiah Kendall purchased the house from him on November 23, 1888, and on January of 1889, he purchased 391 Commonwealth from him.
 He sold 391 Commonwealth in September of 1889.

 In June of 1893, Josiah Kendall was declared insolvent.
-On June 19, 1893, the Naumkeag National Bank of Salem foreclosed on a mortgage it held on 389 Commonwealth and sold the property to George Wheatland, Jr., who transferred it to Elizabeth Kendall on the same day.
+On June 19, 1893, the Naumkeag National Bank of Salem foreclosed on a mortgage it held on 389 Commonwealth and sold the property at auction to George Wheatland, Jr., who transferred it to Elizabeth Kendall on the same day.

 In September of 1895, Elizabeth Kendalls purchased The Colonial apartments at 382 Commonwealth.
 George Wheatland, Jr., acted as conveyancer of the property, including providing a mortgage to the Kendalls to finance the purchase.